are behaviorally oriented. Adults are verbally oriented.

 Use their real name

 use the boy's given Christian name - even if every one

 else calls him by a 'nickname'.
 I always work hard on

 it down.
-The second time you meet a boy will either
+The second time you meet a boy will either make

-Names associate the true identity of the person, since when all else is gone, the
+the person, since when all else is gone, the name is

-person.
-Sometimes you are the only person in the world who uses the boy's real name - that
+person in the world who uses the boy's real name - that

 Boys have an inbuilt need to know where the boundaries

 will keep testing you to find where the real boundaries

 - Who is in charge?

 - What are the consequences for disobeying the rules?

 You as a parent or youth leader will initially be tested